 Great that you want to go on study exchange.
 On this page you will find information how to prepare yourself for study exchange.

-Look up on the partner university website which courses will be available to exchange students in the semester you are applying for and make a list of the courses you are interested in.
+Look up on the partner university website to see which courses will be available to exchange students in the semester you are applying for and make a list of the courses you are interested in.
 If the courses of your exchange semester have not been published by the host university yet, please look at the courses offered during the previous year.

 Please make sure to check the language of instruction of your selected courses to see if they match with your language skills.